 Trained, caring staff and volunteers are available 24 hours a day to support people impacted by sexual assault, sexual abuse, and intimate partner violence in San Luis Obispo County.
-Trained advocates provide confidential crisis intervention, support, and referrals, accompany survivors during medical exams, court hearings, and law enforcement interviews, connect clients with other community agencies and provide ongoing case management.
+Trained advocates provide confidential crisis intervention, support, and referrals, accompany survivors during medical exams, court hearings, and law enforcement interviews, connect clients with other community agencies, and provide ongoing self-sufficiency services.

 Call us on our 24-hour crisis & information line to speak with an advocate.
 Appointments are available during our office hours.
 Feel free to stop by without an appointment, and we can arrange for you to see the first available advocate.